shalnoimottaki/portfolio/README.md

 # portfolio

-I’m a Front-End Developer located in Poland.
+I’m a Front-End Developer located in Morocco.
 I have a serious passion for UI effects, animations and creating intuitive, dynamic user experiences.